 J.H.: But now that you know our plan…you have to die Mr. Veit.

 N.V.: Have you ever dreamed of being a Bond-villain?

 Van Gore: It has been my dream since childhood.

 N.V.: Who would be the opening act, any takers?

 Van Gore: I can tell you who it wouldn’t be: Bohren and the Club of Gore.
 I came close to see them two times already in Europe, but each time something horrible happened.
 First time I got the flue.
 Second time the train split and I ended up in another city and had to hang out in McDonald's for like seven hours.
 I tell you they are cursed.
 Cursed I tell you.
 CURSED!

 J.H.: We are open for anything.
-Probably not having an opening act in the first place.
-Maybe a partnering band that would play with us maybe the Inspired School Of Astral Music or the Satanique Samba Trio
+But we probably would not have an opening act in the first place.
+Maybe a partnering band that would play with us as a big band, maybe the Inspired School Of Astral Music or the Satanique Samba Trio.

 N.V.: What do you like people to do at an Anatomy of the Heads show most: mosh, sing along in case you ever have lyrics, or hold up posters that say „I want your Baby“?